prog/php-bsqr/README.md

 # BySquare

-By Square document encoding, rendering and parsing utilitis
+By Square document encoding, rendering and parsing utilities

 ## Instalation